patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Finally, update the host application `App.tsx` file to use the newly created `useAppRouter()` hook.
+👉 Finally, update the host application's `App.tsx` file to use the newly created `useAppRouter()` hook:

 ```tsx
 // host - App.tsx